-Orpheus took up his lyre, passed the red thread through his fingers and plucked the second string.
-The shades of the dead cried out, their arms outstretched as he began to sing.
-For a while Charon remained unmoved, but his resolve soon failed, and he ferried him to the other side.
+Orpheus took up his lyre, passed the red thread through his fingers, and plucked the second string.
+The shades of the dead cried out, their arms outstretched, as he began to sing.
+For a while, Charon remained unmoved but his resolve soon failed, and he ferried Orpheus to the other side.

-Seams of copper and gold flashed around him as he ran, the ground trembling.
-Cerberus, the guardian of the underworld, howled into the darkness.
-Its triple headed shadow falling across his path.
+Seams of copper and gold flashed around him, as he ran, the ground trembling.
+Cerberus, the guardian of the underworld, howled into the darkness, its triple-headed shadow falling across his path.
 Playing on, Orpheus lulled it to sleep, before slipping through the bronze gates, past Minos, and into the Asphodel fields.

 Entering the hall, he heard the feint warble of a bird, pale light washing the marble floor.
-Beyond the arched windows lay the meadow, and further away the plain of Lethe.
+Beyond the arched windows, lay the meadow and, further away, the plain of Lethe.
 Orpheus lingered behind one of the ebony columns, quill in hand.
-Persephone watching him as he brushed the first string.
-It thrummed as he wove a luminous song of his love.
+Persephone was watching him, as he brushed the first string.
+It thrummed, as he wove a luminous song of his love.
 Violets burst from the ground, and the cypress trees flickered silver.
 The scent of pine filled the air, as life pulsed and flowed around them.
-Persephone stepped down from her throne in a shimmer of moonstones, encircling him as he charmed slender lilies from the floor.
+Persephone stepped down from her throne, in a shimmer of moonstones, circling him, as he charmed slender lilies from the floor.

-In the roses and the linden meadows Hades saw the world of his wife.
+In the roses and the linden meadows, Hades saw the world of his wife.
 As, fingers bleeding, Orpheus summoned the wild waves, and the stars from the heavens above.
 Grief and praise upon his lips he paused, the lingering vibration of the strings echoing out.
 Persephone looked at her husband, as the mirage disappeared.
 Hades stepped down from the throne and said:

-“You may take her, but remember Eurydice is a daughter of the earth, and her fate is set.”
+“You may take her but, remember, Eurydice is a daughter of the earth, and her fate is set.”

 Orpheus thanked them, and walked into the meadows.
-Up ahead Eurydice, limping slightly from her wound, turned to him.
-Veiled and still wearing her bridal wreath, she clasped his hand and followed him away from the Stygian realm.
+Up ahead Eurydice, limping slightly, from her wound, turned to him.
+Veiled and still wearing her bridal wreath, she clasped his hand, and followed him, away from the Stygian realm.

-Ascending he listened for her footsteps, but he could not hear them.
-Anger flared inside of him, and he went to turn his head, but a raven caught his eye above.
-Onwards Orpheus walked, until the feint rays of the sun warmed his face.
-At the edge of the forest he turned to Eurydice, who was flesh once more.
+Ascending, he listened for her footsteps, but he could not hear them.
+Anger flared inside of him, and he went to turn his head, but a raven caught his eye, above.
+Onwards, Orpheus walked, until the feint rays of the sun warmed his face.
+At the edge of the forest, he turned to Eurydice, who was flesh once more.

-They walked along the shore, collecting shells as the sea washed their feet.
+They walked along the shore, collecting shells, as the sea washed their feet.
 Eurydice led him down into the waves, and took him into her arms.
-The sun sank in a blaze of copper, as Orpheus lit a fire.
-Eurydice raising her sweet voice to the night.
+The sun sank, in a blaze of copper, as Orpheus lit a fire, Eurydice raising her sweet voice to the night.

-At dawn they walked through the wild flower meadow, and on to the grove.
-Eurydice dressed her husband’s hair with cedar wood oil, and lay down next to him on the earth.
-They watched the sky through the trees, as Orpheus heard the wind pass over the strings of the lyre.
+At dawn, they walked through the wild flower meadow, and on, to the grove.
+Eurydice dressed her husband”s hair with cedar wood oil, and lay down next to him on the earth.
+They watched the sky, through the trees, as Orpheus heard the wind pass over the strings of the lyre.
 He sat up.
-Something glinted gold behind one of the trees.
+Something glinted gold, behind one of the trees.
 It was the caduceus of Hermes.
-The messenger god looked beyond to Eurydice, pale gold upon her eyes and lips like those of the Thracian dead.
-Orpheus huddled over her body as Hermes stepped forward, and she disappeared in a flurry of blossom that spilled through his arms, and away over the mountains.
+The messenger god looked beyond, to Eurydice, pale gold upon her eyes and lips, like those of the Thracian dead.
+Orpheus huddled over her body, as Hermes stepped forward, and she disappeared, in a flurry of blossom, that spilled through his arms, and away over the mountains.